Student Investor Challenge Rules

 - Only teachers can register teams.
 Registering a team requires that you have a Teacher Reference Number.

 These will be sent to schools in early September 2018.
-Alternatively teachers can request a reference number online.
+Alternatively teachers may request a reference number online once registration is open.

 - Teachers must not disclose their Teacher Reference Number to their students as they will be able to make changes to other teams from that school.
 Doing so may result in disqualification.